Thib-G/extract-carte-sciensano/README.md

 ![PDF screenshot with map](img-readme/20-screenshot-pdf.png)

 We would like to extract the number of confirmed cases from this map.

 How?
 Here is the to-do list:

  * Extract the map as image
- * Georeference the map using a vector layer with all belgian communes as polygons
+ * Georeference the map by superposing a vector layer with all belgian communes as polygons
  * Compute a point inside the surface of each commune and sample the color at this point
  * Compute the value of confirmed cases from the sampled color